• Skip to primary navigation

 Paragraph 4- Details

-I tell my students to write the overview before the details because it makes it clear to the examiner that you have identified the main features and it also helps you write the details paragraph.
-In the details paragraphs, you will simply take the statements you made in the overview and support them with data.
+I tell my students to write the overview before the details because it clarifies to the examiner that they have identified the main features and helps them write the details paragraph.
+In the details paragraphs, you will take the statements you made in the overview and support them with data.

 Shouldn’t I write a conclusion?

 No. Conclusions are really a summary of what you think or opinions.
-This is not an opinion essay and you, therefore, do not need to write a conclusion.
+This is not an opinion essay, and you do not need to write a conclusion.
 Save your conclusions for task 2.

 Example